Advancing interoperability through regulatory reform

 Your feedback outlined the importance of a concise, clear and easily understood definition of the NNI, which needs to be gazetted prior to the requirement coming into effect.
 We also heard that the Hunter Valley Rail Network should be included within the NNI due to its strategic importance to the nation’s freight network.

-We are now seeking your feedback on the updated NNI map and associated definition, which can be found in this consultation paper.
+We sought feedback on the updated NNI map and associated definition, found in this consultation paper.

 Background - creating an interoperable rail system